Elk Grove, California: History

 In the following decades, Elk Grove remained a small farming community with little urban development.
-In the late 1980s, suburban development projects began to spring up around the community, specifically in the north near Sacramento.
+In the late 1980s, suburban development projects began to arise around the community, specifically in the north near Sacramento.
 These were meant to serve Sacramento's population, as well as San Francisco commuters seeking a commuting community relatively near the San Francisco Bay Area where they could reside.
 Such changes triggered a period of rapid growth.
 On July 1, 2000, Elk Grove incorporated as a city.
 The city's growth peaked in 2004 and 2005, when Elk Grove was declared the fastest growing city in the US.

 Apple Inc. manufactured its iMac line in Elk Grove as late as 2002.
 After many of those tasks were offshored in 2004, the facility was converted into the modern Apple Elk Grove campus.
 In 2018, Apple invested $4.2 million into expanding the office space, expanding its already established AppleCare support presence in the region.

 In 2008, Elk Grove suffered heavily from the subprime mortgage crisis due to its suburban nature.

+In 2011, two Sikh American grandfathers were killed while out for a walk on Stockton Boulevard.
+This led to a national public outcry by the community, raising safety concerns for the city's 3,000 Sikh community members.
+The city completed the "Singh and Kaur Park" in 2021 to commemorate the lives of the slain men, and to raise awareness about the Sikh faith.
+In 2020, Elk Grove elected Bobbie Allen-Singh as its new mayor, making her the first Sikh woman to hold the position of mayor in an American city.
+She secured re-election for her second term in 2022 and for her third term in 2024, achieving victories in both elections by progressively larger margins.